susji/lilmon/README.md

 ~~Yes.
 I'll probably make them less terrible in future.~~ Much better now, right?

+## `lilmon serve` refuses to start and says it cannot open the database!

+Are you running `serve` without a pre-existing database?
+In that case, you will have to start `lilmon measure` first because it will create the missing database.

 ## How to proceed after changing the metrics in the configuration file?